-Students receiving Title IV Pell Grant funds will have their financial aid enrollment status reviewed to determine if funds must be returned due to not having attempted enough competencies equivalent to the enrollment status used to determine their original eligibility.

-Federal financial aid Satisfactory Academic Progress (SAP) will be calculated based on the comparison of mastered competencies and attempted competencies, with a performance threshold of 67%.

-Students must re-register for dropped or "Not Mastered (NM)" competencies in the following term by including these competencies on their Academic Plan.
-The re-registered competencies may again be included in determining the student's financial aid enrollment status for the new term.
+- Students receiving Title IV Pell Grant funds will have their financial aid enrollment status reviewed to determine if funds must be returned due to not having attempted enough competencies equivalent to the enrollment status used to determine their original eligibility.
+If funds must be returned, this may result in a balance owed to the University. - Federal financial aid Satisfactory Academic Progress (SAP) will be calculated based on the comparison of mastered competencies and attempted competencies, with a performance threshold of 67%. - Students must re-register for dropped or "Not Mastered (NM)" competencies in the following term by including these competencies on their Academic Plan.
+The reregistered competencies may again be included in determining the student's financial aid enrollment status for the new term.